-Hybrid cloud storage uses both a public and private cloud for hosting your data as the name implies.
-It is fast becoming a popular option for businesses of different sizes, but in particular enterprise-level businesses.
+Hybrid cloud storage uses both public and private cloud for hosting your data as the name implies.
+It is fast becoming a popular option for ones of different sizes, but in particular enterprise-level businesses.
 Having data in both the public and private clouds might be considered redundant, but it is safer when it comes to preserving the data in case of an outage.

 The Cloud Infrastructure

 Cloud infrastructure is a virtual infrastructure accessed or delivered through the Internet or a network.
-It typically refers to on-demand products or services delivered via a model referred to as Infrastructure as a Service (IaaS), which us a basic delivery model that cloud computing uses.
+It typically refers to on-demand products or services sent via a model referred to as Infrastructure as a Service (IaaS), which is a basic delivery model that cloud computing uses.
 It also includes an abstraction layer that virtualized resources then presents them logically to users via Application Program Interfaces (APIs) and API-enabled graphical or command-line interfaces.